apl. Prof. Dr. Ulrich Franke

 Hieranaplatz 1

-The purpose of the office hours is to discuss concrete seminar work and qualification projects.
-It also serves as general student counselling in the field of International Relations.
+The purpose of the consultation hours is to discuss specific seminar and thesis projects.
+They also offer opportunities to get general student advice and counselling in the International Relations programme.

 Please register here